mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 1. The procedure is initiated when all Members, both resident and remote, are notified of a clear and explicit proposal from a Member which—
 	1. has the support of at least 2 other Members, and
 	1. does not go against any other Constitutional Change made within the last 28 days.
-1. The creation phase of the procedure lasts at least 7 days during which Members should consider the initial proposal and may create alternative proposals.
+1. The proposal phase of the procedure lasts at least 7 days during which Members should consider the initial proposal and may create alternative proposals.
 At the end of this phase the proposals are listed with the addition of the 'status quo' control proposal (i.e. 'keep things as they are/change nothing'.)
 1. The decision phase of the procedure lasts at least 7 days during which Members should individually yet identifiably score the listed proposals from a range of +3 (indicating total support) to -3 (indicating total opposition.)
 At the end of this phase—
 	1. negative scores are multiplied by a factor of 3 (e.g. a score of -2 becomes -6,)
 	1. the adjusted scores for each proposal are totalled, and
   1. the proposal with the highest total is selected.
 1. A proposal becomes the final decision if selected in two consecutive rounds.
-This means that at least two creation phases and two decision phases are required for a decision, potentially more.
+This means that at least two proposal phases and two decision phases are required for a decision, potentially more.
 When a decision is reached the Constitution should be amended to reflect this decision.

 ### §13.
 Conflict Resolution
 #### §13a.
 Direct